OpenGeoVis/PVGeo/docs/index.md

 - [ ] **Append Model to UBC Mesh:** This will load a model file and tag it on to vtkStructuredGrid loaded from a UBC Mesh reader.
 Think of it as appending models as attributes to the 3D mesh.
 - [ ] **Extract Array:** This will allow you to extract any array from any data structure as vtkPolyData.
 - [ ] **Transpose Grid:** Transpose or swap axii of grid data sets (vtkImageData and vtkRectilinearGrid)
-- [ ] **Reshape Table:** Adding ability to reshape using fortran ordering on the currently available filter.
+- [ ] **Reshape Table:** Adding ability to reshape using Fortran ordering on the currently available filter.
 - [ ] **Make Cubes from Point Set:** This will take a point set and generate cube of some specified size at every point

 <!---